-The working revolution inspired by the pandemic and the changes we’ve all been forced to undergo in response to the upheaval of, well, nearly everything, may well have some long-lasting and even permanent benefits.
+The working revolution inspired by the pandemic and the changes we were all forced to undergo in response to the upheaval of, well, nearly everything, may well have supercharged the race to four days.

 Those who took part in the shortened week reported feeling “less stressed” and had less of a “risk of burnout”.
-What’s more, the change has not had a negative impact on productivity, in fact, the opposite is true.
+What’s more, the change has not had a negative impact on productivity.

-95% of Australian businesses offer some kind of employee assistance programme, up from 89 per cent in 2019.
+95% of Australian businesses offer some kind of employee assistance programme, up from 89% in 2019.
 This includes things like health and wellness programmes, free food, or flu vaccines.
-However, Mercer has shown that many companies are also expanding their employee benefits, a change that appears to have been supercharged by the pandemic.

 “The clear themes emerging from this year’s study are increased support for employee wellbeing – across mental, physical and financial – and flexibility is inextricably linked to this,” Chi Tran, Head of Market Insights and Data at Mercer’s workforce consulting practice, said.